giangiscoding/giangiscoding/README.md

 Hi, I’m Giang 👋 <br />
 My interests are data science, artificial intelligence and optimization problem in economics & finance 👀. <br />
 I'm a student in HUST and My major is Mathematics and Informatics.<br />
-My little hobby is designing interfaces for apps and websites.<br />

 ---